-- Publish research results in technical reports and peer-reviewed journals and present technical results at scientific conferences.
+- Document research by publishing papers in peer-reviewed journals and present technical results at scientific conferences.

 - Perform other duties as assigned.

-- Recent PhD in atmospheric science or closely related discipline.
+- Recent PhD in atmospheric science or a closely related field.

-- Experience conducting research in atmospheric science or closely related discipline.
+- Experience conducting research in atmospheric science or a closely related field.

 - Proficient verbal and written communication skills as evidenced by published results and presentations.